Woolverine94/biniou/README.md

 ***<p align=left>OR</p>***
   - **Download and execute**  : [install_win.cmd](https://raw.githubusercontent.com/Woolverine94/biniou/main/install_win.cmd) *(right-click on the link and select "Save Target/Link as ..." to download)*<br/>

 All the installation is automated, but Windows UAC will ask you confirmation for each software installed during the "prerequisites" phase.
-You can avoid this by running the choosen installer as administrator.
+You can avoid this by running the chosen installer as administrator.

 ### macOS Homebrew install